 My personal favourite is scraping old robots.txt data.
-Comapnies will list endpoints they don't want indexed by google inside this file and as time goes on they may add and remove endpoints.
+Companies will list endpoints they don't want indexed by Google inside this file and as time goes on they may add and remove endpoints.
 WayBackMachine has it all archived!
-Old endpoints which may of been removed in 2018 may still work and contain interesting functionality to play with.
+Old endpoints which may have been removed in 2018 may still work and contain interesting functionality to play with.

 A great tool to automate this process is WayBackRobots by mhmdiaa

 WayBackMachine also has a list of every URL it has scraped for your chosen domain.
 For example you could search for every URL WayBackMachine has archived for www.google.com.
 WayBackUrls by mhmdiaa again, will extract URLs archived by WayBackMachine for the domain you input.

 Since WayBackMachine contains the raw HTML for websites you can begin hunting through these manually to extract things such as parameter names and begin testing these.
 They may still work!
 I don't know of a tool that will automatically extract parameter values from WayBackMachine however if you know of one feel free to reach out via Twitter!
 You could however have BURP running whilst browsing WayBackMachine and extract information via Burp.